Free delivery for orders over R500. Subscribe to dog food and save 10%!

 You know your dog’s personality and mood, and healthy dogs tend to have a stable mood.
 A well-socialized dog should not be aggressive and will enjoy the company of its family.
 If your dog shows sudden changes in their mood or behaviour – such as isolating themselves, irritability or aggression, it may be a sign of pain or disease.
 Sudden changes in mood and personality can also be a sign of psychological trauma, fear and/or stress – or even dementia.

-So what defines a healthy dog
+What defines a healthy dog